riccardone/Evento/README.md

     <add key="EventStoreNode1HttpPort" value="2113" />
 </appSettings>
 ```
 For multinode configuration add any other node element following the naming convention (EventStoreNode2..., EventStoreNode3...)

+This library is a toolset.
+The following features can be combined or you can just pick the one that you need.

 #Create an EventStore Connection